comptoolsres/comptoolsres.github.io/TLCL_reading_notes_3.md

 As useful as it is to use regular expression in your text editor, there are lots of cool things you can do with them on the command line.
 Chapter 19 of TLCL is a good walk through of the "`grep`" tool, so back to that...

 * p.
-253: **`grep bzip dirlist*.txt` output**: Note that `bzip` is found in both /bin and /usr/bin on HiPerGator, so you will get four lines that match rather then the two shown in this box.
+269: **`grep bzip dirlist*.txt` output**: Note that `bzip` is found in both /bin and /usr/bin on Codespaces and HiPerGator, so you will get four lines that match rather then the two shown in this box.
 The same applies to the other similar searches.
 * p.
-254: **The Any Character**: Look in the man page to see what the `-h` option does for `grep`.
+270: **The Any Character**: Look in the man page to see what the `-h` option does for `grep`.
 * p.
-256: **A Crossword Puzzle Helper**: Our word dictionary (see grey box) has 479,828 words!
+272: **A Crossword Puzzle Helper**: In Codespaces, there is no dictionary, so this won't work.
+On HiPerGator, the word dictionary has 479,828 words!
 So results are a bit different.
 * p.
-258-263: **<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.posix}}">POSIX</a> Character Classes** through **POSIX Basic vs Extended Regular Expressions**: Have a look a this, but I wouldn't worry too much about the details.
+274-279: **<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.posix}}">POSIX</a> Character Classes** through **POSIX Basic vs Extended Regular Expressions**: Have a look a this, but I wouldn't worry too much about the details.
 * p.
-263: **Alternation**: This is another useful command and also another meaning of the "`|`" character.
+279: **Alternation**: This is another useful command and also another meaning of the "`|`" character.
 * p.
-264" **Quantifiers** : This is another case of differences in implementation...grep uses the "`?`" for matching 0 or 1 times, while other implementations use it to control greediness.
+280" **Quantifiers** : This is another case of differences in implementation...grep uses the "`?`" for matching 0 or 1 times, while other implementations use it to control greediness.
 Here is a [StackOverflow](https://stackoverflow.com/questions/3027518/how-to-do-a-non-greedy-match-in-grep) page that talks about using the -P flag in grep to get the non-greedy behavior--don't worry about this unless you are curious or find yourself needing it...

-{% include tip.html content="We will talk about using Google and reading documentation later, but one thing you should find is that [StackOverflow](https://stackoverflow.com/) is an incredible resource.
-I rarely start at the homepage, but 9/10 Google searches about code lead to a StackOverflow answer!
-These can be variably helpful...if the first one doesn't seem to be what you want, look at the next one or refine your search terms to refocus your question." %}

 * p.
-267: **Putting Regular Expressions to work**: These are some good examples of possible uses of regex.
+283: **Putting Regular Expressions to work**: These are some good examples of possible uses of regex.
 * p.
-270: **Searching for Text with less and vim**: You can use `less`, but I would skip using `vim`--We skipped chapter 12 which covers `vi`/`vim`.
+286: **Searching for Text with less and vim**: You can use `less`, but I would skip using `vim`--We skipped chapter 12 which covers `vi`/`vim`.